emmajanedrews/base-template/join-our-team.md

 You could also always try staying with your current brokerage and applying our concepts from scratch.
 But, why risk trying to replicate our success when you could simply join us?

 **But, don’t just take my word for it.** Consider the story of Jacob, who was waiting tables and making $15,000 annually before joining us.
 Jacob sold nearly $7 million worth of real estate in his second year with us, and he has made well over $100,000 by following the same systems and using the same tools that we’re offering to you.

-If you join us, we can offer the following splits:

-* 40% of the Total GCI for a provided buyer lead sale.
-* 45% of the Total GCI for any self-generated buyer/seller sales.
-* 5% increases at two of the following three milestones: 15 Units, $2.5 million in Volume, $75,000 in GCI.
-* 60% of the Total GCI for self-generated buyer/seller leads for any agent who sells over $4 million the prior calendar year.

 You also may be interested in having a look at some of our most frequently asked questions like, “Why are your commission splits different from your competitors?” or “Will you provide me with leads?”